 The majority of Sub-Saharan African countries allow for the legal killing of wild lions which attack people or their property (such as livestock) (Chardonnet et al., 2005).
 While the overall number of lions killed this way is unknown, it is thought in some countries to be significant.
 For example, 200 lions are estimated to be killed annually in Tanzania for this reason but there are concerns that there may be other motivations for these killings making them illegal-in some cases valuable parts of the lions such as claws, teeth and other body parts (heart, fat etc) are taken (Dennis Ikanda (Tanzania Wildlife Research Institute), in. litt., April 2018).
-Similar concerns have been raised in Zimbabwe where tens of lions are killed every year under the label of "problem animal control" but it is unclear what happens to the parts of the lion once it has been killed-in one case it was reported that the meat was harvested for Chinese nationals working on the nearby Kariba Dam wall (Rae Kokes (Matusadona Lion Project), in. litt., April 2018).
 The motivations for killings of these types across the species range are complex and variable, but the culled lions could be acting as a source for the domestic or international trade.
+Williams et al. (2017a) reported that 20% of questionnaire respondents believed lions killed due to human-lion conflict were a source of bones in trade, and 23% believed it was a source of other body parts (noting regional variations).